YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 When a terminating YottaDB process observes that a large number of processes are attached to a database file and QDBRUNDOWN is enabled, it bypasses checking whether it is the last process accessing the database.
 Such a check occurs in a critical section and bypassing it also bypasses the usual RUNDOWN actions which accelerates process shutdown removing a possible impediment to process startup.
 By default, QDBRUNDOWN is disabled.

 Note that with QDBRUNDOWN there is a possibility that the last process to exit might leave the database shared memory and IPC resources in need of cleanup.
-Except after the number of concurrent processes exceeds 32Ki, QDBRUNDOWN minimizes the prossibility of abandoned resources, but it cannot eliminate it.
-When using QDBRUNDOWN, use an explicit MUPIP RUNDOWN of the database file after the last process exits, to ensure the cleanup of database shared memory and IPC resources; not doing so risk database damage.
+Except after the number of concurrent processes exceeds 32Ki, QDBRUNDOWN minimizes the possibility of abandoned resources, but it cannot eliminate it.
+When using QDBRUNDOWN, use an explicit MUPIP RUNDOWN of the database file after the last process exits, to ensure the cleanup of database shared memory and IPC resources; not doing so risks database damage.

 When a database has QDBRUNDOWN enabled, if the number of attached processes ever exceeds 32Ki, YottaDB stops tracking the number of attached processes, which means that it cannot recognize when the number reaches zero (0) and the shared resources can be released.
 The process that detects this event issues a NOMORESEMCNT in the system log.
 This means an orderly, safe shutdown requires a MUPIP JOURNAL -ROLLBACK -BACKWARD for replicated databases, a MUPIP JOURNAL -RECOVER -BACKWARD for unreplicated journaled databases and a MUPIP RUNDOWN for journal-free databases.